rrichards7/Iris/README.md

 #### 2.2.1 Understanding the Iris Dataset

-There are many other resources online regarding this dataset that will explain in the features/labels, point of the experiment, etc in more detail but here is a quick breakdown.
+There are many other resources online regarding this dataset that will explain in more depth the features/labels, point of the experiment, etc but here is a quick breakdown.
 The training and testing dataset is arranged as follows: first 4 columns are features (Sepal Length, Sepal Width, Pedal Length, Pedal Width) and the 5th (last) column is the label column (Iris species).
 The table below illustrates this:

 | Sepal Length  | Sepal Width   | Pedal Length  | Pedal Width | Species|